ECE-180D-WS-2023/Team-8/README.md

 # ECENGR180DB

-Project with Networking and MediaPipe.
+Project with Networking and MediaPipe (will need to download needed dependencies (refer to earlier labs))

 To run MediaPipe:
 1. Open Gesture Folder